PDP-8: Programming facilities

 Early PDP-8 systems were shipped with no pre-installed software; each time the PDP-8 was powered up, the user hand-entered instructions using a bank of 12 toggle switches.
-Typically, these instructions were a bootstrap loader to read a program from the paper tape reader of Teletype Model 33.
+Typically, these instructions were a bootstrap loader to read a program from the paper tape reader of a Teletype Model 33.
 Program development could then proceed, using paper tape input and output.

 Paper-tape versions of a number of programming languages became available, including DEC's FOCAL interpreter and a 4K FORTRAN compiler and runtime.

 Toward the end of the PDP-8 era, operating systems such as OS/8 and COS-310 allowed a traditional line mode editor and command-line compiler development system using languages such as PAL-III assembly language, FORTRAN, BASIC, and DIBOL.

 Fairly modern and advanced real-time operating system (RTOS) and preemptive multitasking multi-user systems were available: a real-time system (RTS-8) was available as were multiuser commercial systems (COS-300 and COS-310) and a dedicated single-user word-processing system (WPS-8).

 A time-sharing system, TSS-8, was also available.
 TSS-8 allows multiple users to log into the system via 110-baud terminals, and edit, compile and debug programs.
 Languages include a special version of BASIC, a FORTRAN subset similar to FORTRAN-1 (no user-written subroutines or functions), an ALGOL subset, FOCAL, and an assembler called PAL-D.

 A fair amount of user-donated software for the PDP-8 was available from DECUS, the Digital Equipment Corporation User Society, and often came with full source listings and documentation.